Bon Bons Chocolate Recipes

 What is the Best Chocolate for this Chocolate Covered Cherry Recipe?

 I enrobed my cocolate covered cherries in Callebaut 33.6% Belgian milk chocolate.
 Valrhona Jivara 40% is another favorite.
 Dark chocolate (such as Callebaut 54.5% dark, or Valrhona Manjari 64%) will also work.
-I don’t recommend white chocolate, which is naturally quite sweet—white chocolate plus sugary fondant will produce a cloyingly sweet candy.
+I don’t recommend white chocolate, which is naturally quite sweet—white chocolate plus sugary fondant will produce a cloyingly sweet candy, and it will be difficult to spot any holes or breaks in the chocolate.

 Homemade chocolate covered cherries on a white background